|

 Internet-based services; most of these databases are still only in CD-ROM

+format.
 Some of these databases, such as the Information Retrieval System of

 Law and Regulations of the Peoples Republic of China produced by